auser/beehive/lib/erlang/README.markdown

 For instance, to terminate and restart the application in the beehive, issue a request such as:

     curl -i -XPOST http://beehive.com:8080/apps/[app_name]/restart

+## Storage nodes
+To store the distributable bees, you must start a storage backend.
+Beehive makes this easy again by using the start script:

+    ./scripts/start_beehive.sh -t storage

+Note, these storage backends must have git installed (currently the only supported scm) because they will clone the url repos (off-site for now) and squash the filesystem.

 ## Nodes
 Beehive is a distributed system.
 You can add multiple nodes in the router.
 The node_manager handles the node connections.